eikeschuett/dMaps_SLV/README.md

-# dMaps_SSH
+# dMaps_SLV
-Application of the deltaMaps method to identify sea surface height anomaly domains. deltaMaps for Python is avaialable [on GitHub](https://github.com/FabriFalasca/py-dMaps).
+Application of deltaMaps method to identify sea surface veriability domains. deltaMaps for Python is avaialable [on GitHub](https://github.com/FabriFalasca/py-dMaps).

+A functional network is infered with deltaMaps and a causal network with PCMCI (included in the package [tigramite](https://github.com/jakobrunge/tigramite).

 # Notes
-## Adjustment knobs
-- Data preparation
-  - resolution
-  - seasonality removal (done by CDO)
-  - trend removal (done by CDO)
-  - [crop (done by CDO and determined by satellite orbits)]
-  - gaussian filter
-    - sigma
-    - truncate
-- deltaMaps
-  - number of random samples for delta calculation -> heuristic
-  - alpha/q significance levels (should better stay on default values)
-  - k (neighborhood size) -> heuristic
-  - tau_max: only important for network inference

 ## TBD
+- [x] update readme
-- [x] check removal of seasonality and trend.
-Better use non-linear detrending method?
+- [ ] check influence of taumax on dMaps and PCMCI network
-- [x] check gaussian filter settings and plot results
-- [ ] apply heuristic to calculate number of random samples.
-Visualize with boxplot
+- [ ] plot PCMCI network with lower p value
-- [ ] run dMaps again for different values of k and determine best k
+- [ ] interprete network
-- [x] clear up code and push
-- [x] update readme workflow to current version
+- [ ] update report
+- [ ] read paper
+- [ ] apply PCM
+- [ ] apply pyUnicorn

 # Workflow